How To: Lock and Hide Apps on Your iPhone or iPad — The Official Way

 Find the app you want to hide on your Home Screen, App Library, or Spotlight Search, then touch and hold its icon to bring up the quick actions menu.
 Select "Require Face ID," "Require Touch ID," or "Require Passcode," just like when locking apps, but this time, tap "Hide and Require Face ID," "Hide and Require Touch ID," or "Hide and Require Passcode" on the confirmation prompt.

 If using Face ID, your iPhone or iPad will scan your face to confirm.
 If using Touch ID, touch the Touch ID sensor to confirm.
 If using a passcode, enter your passcode to confirm.
+If an information card appears, tap "Hide App" to confirm.
 Afterward, the app is now both locked and hidden.

 How to Open Hidden Apps